practicalli/clojure/docs/install/clojure-cli.md

 The Clojure CLI automatically downloads all library dependencies, including the Clojure Standard library.
 As Clojure itself is packages as a library (`.jar` Java ARchive), any version of Clojure can be used with a project.

-[Practicalli Clojure CLI Config](#practicalli-clojure-cli-config) extends the Clojure CLI with a range of development tools as well as configuration for Clojure LSP and cljstyle code format tool.
+[:fontawesome-solid-book-open: Practicalli Clojure CLI Config](#practicalli-clojure-cli-config) extends the Clojure CLI with a range of development tools as well as configuration for Clojure LSP and cljstyle code format tool.

 === "Linux"